Rockstar-1998/TrueAdaptiveMusic-1.21.1-Neoforge-Port-/trueadaptivemusicdocs/docs/index.md

 ## Quick Start: For MusicPack Users
 Hit "Open Pack Folder" to reveal the folder where MusicPacks are stored.
 This will be the <b>trueadaptivemusicpacks</b> folder, which is generated inside of your Minecraft's installation root (the same folder where you see resourcepacks) the first time you start up Minecraft with the mod.

-Throw your .zip or directory file into this folder, then hit "done" and come back, and voila!
+Throw your .zip or directory file into this folder, then hit "Refresh", and voila!
 You'll see it show up on this page.

 ![main_menu_with_pack](main_menu_with_pack.png)

 Now just click on your newly loaded pack and (assuming there is custom title screen or root music), you should immediately notice the difference!
-Have Fun ;)
+Have Fun :wink:

 ## Quick Start: For MusicPack Creators
+!!! warning

+    MusicPack Creating/Editing is only available for versions 1.20+.
+All MusicPacks made in any version will still be compatible with other versions.

 ### Creating new a MusicPack
 So you want to create a MusicPack?
 First of all, thank you!
 If you have any creations you are proud of by the end of this I encourage you to share!
 Now, let's get started.